Skip to main content

 Z-axis milling (level milling)

-To do this, create a new layer in your PCB design software for Z-axis milling only.
-Set the contour (1mil) for the milling area and also write down the desired milling depth (tolerance ±0.20mm).
+To do this, create a new layer in your PCB design software just for Z-axis milling.
+Set the contour (1mil) for the milling area in this layer.
+Also enter the desired depth and the desired side (TOP or BOT).

 Milling/scoring combination hassle-free